guanqr/Organic-Carbon-Estimating/README.md

 # Organic-Carbon-Estimating

-A SRTP about estimating organic carbon stocks in some marine areas.
-Here are some MATLAB functions we used.
+A program used in estimating organic carbon stocks in marine areas.
+You can get the basic datas such as backscattering coefficient and remote-sensing reflectance on NASA Ocean Color.